Free US Shipping

 The difference between a kitchen and a kitchenette predominately deals with the size, kitchenettes are small kitchens, but that brings up a number of other differences.
 With size, restrictions come less space for storage, appliances, and more.
 However, a smaller size is more beneficial in certain instances.

 Both a kitchen and a kitchenette are useful in different ways, but if not installed in the proper environment, they may cause trouble.
 To know which is the best fit for your home, it’s important to understand the difference between the two.
-Keep reading for all things kitchen vs. kitchenette.
+Keep reading for all things kitchen vs. kitchenette and shop our selection of kitchen gifts.

 What Separates A Kitchen from A Kitchenette?